 After World War 2, the Hagiwara family was not allowed to move back to their home, and over the years, many Hagiwara family treasures have been removed and new additions took their place.
 I think it is important to know the history of a place when you visit, and respect the lives that created it.

-Another interesting historical note, and this one is a according to family members of Makoto Hagiwara, is that he introduced fortune cookies to the United States.
-Apparently, he had a special iron mold to create them on his site, and when they became more popular in the area, he hired the San Francisco confectioner Benkyodo to make fortune cookies in larger quantities.
-He modified them slightly, and created a sweeter version for the States with a vanilla flavoring to them.
-The gardens do currently have a Tea House on the property where they have Japanese refreshments, and fortune cookies tucked into their bowl of rice crackers or arare.
-It is amazing to think about the historical context of the fortune cookies, and how much of an impact Makoto Hagiwara has had on society.
+According to the direct family members of Makoto Hagiwara, he is said to have introduced fortune cookies to the United States.
+Apparently, he had a special iron mold to create them on his site, and when they became more popular in the area, he hired the San Francisco confectioner Benkyodo to make these cookies in larger quantities.

 If you are traveling to California and are an outdoor adventurer, I highly recommend the book “California Hiking.”
 This spectacular guide reviews a large variety of hikes, and how to navigate them as well.